-The purpose of this RFP is to solicit Proposals from vendors with sufficient resources, experience and abilities to further develop the Career Technical Education Rebranding and Marketing Campaign.
+The purpose of this RFP is to solicit Proposals from contractors with enough resources, experience and abilities to further develop the Career Education Campaign.
 Qualified Respondents must submit a Proposal that is inclusive of, but not limited to, all categories below.